Governance & Politics of Oman

 In the judicial field, the civil courts are divided into four departments.
 Criminal courts handle cases under the penal code.
 Sharia (Islamic law) courts oversee personal status and family law issues.
 Commercial courts adjudicate business and commercial matters, and labour courts oversee labour and employment cases.
 There are no political parties.
 There is an administrative subdivision of the country into nine governorates and regions and 61 districts (wilayat).

-The chief of state is Sultan and Prime Minister Qaboos bin Said Al Said, Sultan since 23 July 1970 and Prime Minister since 23 July 1972.
+The chief of state was Sultan and Prime Minister Qaboos bin Said Al Said, from 23 July 1970 untill his death 10 January 2020.
 The monarch is both chief of state and head of government.
 The cabinet is appointed by the monarch.
 The monarchy is hereditary.

 Without progeny, in 1996 Qaboos amended the Basic Law, determining that upon his decease his family should choose a male descendant of Turki bin Said, Sultan of Muscat and Oman from 1871-1888, as his successor.
 In case of disagreement, Qaboos has drawn up a document stating the name of his preferred choice.